 Hello.
 I’m Anna Gray, and I’m passionate about how counselling can help people feel less isolated, and empower them to find their own answers.
 I work with adults of all ages, with a special focus on those who are feeling lost or whose needs have got overlooked in life.

 I believe that everyone has feelings that matter, whatever masks they wear or however other people see them.
 We all face challenges in our work, study, and relationships, and moments of crisis can bring up old emotional pain, self-doubt, or feeling like the odd-one out.

 I know from my own experience how transformative it can be to have someone truly see you, truly hear you.
-I work in a person-centred way because I believe in the uniqueness of every client I see, and that my understanding, non-judgemental acceptance, and compassion will create the time and space my clients need.
+I work in a person-centred way because I believe in the uniqueness of every client I see; I believe that my understanding, non-judgemental acceptance, and compassion all help provide the time and space my clients need.

 If you would like to reconnect with who you are, develop self-acceptance and confidence, or work through a particular issue with someone calm and understanding, I hope you’ll consider working with me.

 Areas of special interest

 - I can work with life changes, loss, bereavement, trauma, anxiety, depression, low self-esteem, identity issues, old emotional pain, relationships, parenting, building confidence and self-development.